Catalog Integration

 “No entities found in catalog”

-This message appears when:
+This appears when:

-• Catalog hasn’t been configured yet
+• Catalog hasn’t been configured

 • User lacks permission to view entities